vruusmann/openscoring.io/_posts/2020-02-23-sklearn_feature_specification_pmml.md

 Domain decorators bring most value when working with heterogeneous datasets.

-The simplest way to go about such workflows is to assemble a two-step pipeline, where the first step is either a `sklearn_pandas.DataFrameMapper` or `sklearn.compose.ColumnTransformer` meta-transformer for performing column-oriented feature engineering work, and the second step is an estimator:
+The simplest way to go about such workflows is to assemble a two-step pipeline, where the first step is either a `sklearn_pandas.DataFrameMapper` or `sklearn.compose.ColumnTransformer` meta-transformer for performing column-oriented data pre-processing work, and the second step is an estimator:

 ``` python
 from sklearn_pandas import DataFrameMapper